 It's this natural instinct and awareness of his surroundings which makes him so good, something that can only be nurtured from a deep love of the game, and a desire to become the very best in one's field.
 With such an array of technical skills, it's no wonder he's rated as world class.

 Statistically, his goals and assists return during his time in Germany was off the charts for a kid of his age.
 He managed seven goals and 13 assists over his first two seasons as a professional, and while they weren't frightening numbers, they were a warning sign of what was to come.

 By the start of the 2018/19 campaign, Havertz had sized up his opponents, contemplated his own abilities and decided, "Yeah, I'll have a bit of that."
 While he only managed three assists, he scored more than double the tally he'd achieved in his first two years, bagging 16 in the Bundesliga, and becoming the main man to round off the moves as much as supplying them.

 He then upped his assists for his teammates, notching six in 2019/20, while adding a more than respectable 12 league goals to his total.
 He reached that dozen with an expected goals rate of 9.53, showing just how clinical and efficient he could be in the box.

 Much like Muller then, Havertz has been gifted with the goalscoring instinct, while also appreciating the art of a good assist.
 Merciless, creative and selfless in good measures.

 This excellent form also stretched onto the European scene, where he scored four goals in five matches, putting himself in the shop window for the big boys.
-He slotted home a penalty against Rangers in the Round of 16, taking on the responsibility with nonchalant ease.

 "We’ve had many good players through the history of the club at Bayer Leverkusen, but Kai Havertz is the best of them all."- Rudi Voller on Havertz